siddhi-io/www/en/docs/docs/query-guide.md

  *  **Inner join (join)**

-    This is the default behaviour of a join operation. `join` is used as the keyword to join the stream with the table.
+    This is the default behavior of a join operation. `join` is used as the keyword to join the stream with the table.
 The output is generated only if there is a matching event in both the stream and the table.

  *  **Left outer join**